rlebret/hpca/README.md

 ### Getting co-occurrence probability matrix

 Constructing word-word cooccurrence statistics from the corpus.
-The user should supply a vocabulary file, as produced by 'vocab'.
+The user should supply a vocabulary file, as produced by `vocab`.

 `cooccurrence` options:
 * `-input-file <file>`: Input file containing the tokenized and cleaned corpus text (gzip format is allowed)